Simplon-hdf/concepteur-developpeur.com/NPM.md

 - [Le versionnement sémantique](https://semver.org/)
 - [La différence entre les champs ``` dependencies ``` et ``` devDependencies ```](https://stackoverflow.com/questions/18875674/whats-the-difference-between-dependencies-devdependencies-and-peerdependencies)
 - [Le fichier **package-lock.json**](https://docs.npmjs.com/cli/v8/configuring-npm/package-lock-json)

+# Summary <a id='summary-en'></a>

+Il existe une <a href='summary-fr'>version française</a> de cette documentation.

+- <a href='#whats-npm-en'>NPM Introduction</a>

+# What's NPM (Node Package Manager) <a id='whats-npm-en'></a>

+NPM is an manager for Node Packages, used to publish packages and therefore share packages with other developpers using NPM<br>
+NPM is divided by 3 axes.

+1. NPM Website

+    The [NPM](https://www.npmjs.com/) website is a usefull resource to see which packages are availables on the NPM Registry

+2. CLI or Command Line Interface

+    CLI's a very large part of NPM, because it's with CLI that you'll interact with NPM Registry.<br>
+    You're able to download NPM packages from CLI, send yours, execute downloaded packages, so, it's a realy big part of NPM.

+3. NPM Registry

+    Registry is a huge database containing JS Packages, Registry can contain some JS applications or just some other packages That you'll be able to manage, adapt at your needs and so use in your own project.<br>
+    But like it was said above, you can also get JS applications ready to use therefore, you can get applications and execute it